giodestone/full-stack-notes-dockerized/README.md

 The backend checks if the database has been built before, and if not, creates the tables or amends them.

 The database is not directly accessed by the frontend, but rather through an API.
-This was done to remove the possibility add erronoius data without adding a large amount of input validation database-side.
+This was done to remove the possibility add erroneous data without adding a large amount of input validation database-side.

 ### Docker